Before and After weight loss chef success story Virginia Willis

 Self Care and Weight Loss are at the top of the trends in January.
 It’s a new year and lots of folks are looking for a “new you.”
 February comes around and it can be a bit harder to stay motivated.
 Chocolate starts looking more tempting.

 I’ve been there!
 Who wants to feel deprived or eat sad food?
 Who wants to give up chocolate?
 Nobody.
-Read on to find out all about my day-to-day philosophy surrounding Real Life Self-Care and Weight Loss and why I call the system my “Life Guardrails.”
-Plus, how to make this seemingly decadent Chocolate Dipping Sauce that I know you are going to love.
+Read on to find out all about my day-to-day philosophy of real-life health and wellness.
+(Plus, how to make this seemingly decadent Chocolate Dipping Sauce that I know you are going to love.)

 How to Lose Weight?